 Move your sensing outward

-If you feel vulnerable, overwhelmed, or you are in a situation where a lot of sensory stimuli are coming at you at once, imagine pushing your sensing capacities outward to the edge of your energetic aura.
+If you feel vulnerable or overwhelmed, or if you are in a situation where a lot of sensory stimuli are coming at you at once, imagine pushing your sensing capacities outward to the edge of your energetic aura.

 Imagine that you are listening, seeing, hearing, and sensing the world around you at a distance from your physical body as if your sense organs were attached to the outside of your aura.
 Say to yourself that you are pushing your sensing capacities outward, and the sensory stimulation you are experiencing is being taken up and processed at a distance from your body.
 In this way, you can define what enters your energetic field and choose to let in what you feel comfortable processing internally.